RunestoneInteractive/webfundamentals/_sources/Javascript/asyncJavascript.rst

     AAPL
     242.42

 There are several ways we can reduce the amount of code from the above example, that also illustrate more common JavaScript coding practices.
-Lets take a look at a first group of refinements.
+Let's take a look at a first group of refinements.

 .. activecode:: ac_async_2
     :language: javascript